aoco3995/Python_Game/README.md

 You will have 4 downs, to get as far as possible.
 The downs reset every touchdown.
 Control the running back using the WASD keys.
 In addition, you can control Pistol Pete at the bottom of the screen using your mouse.
 Pistol Pete can shoot at the defenders to clear a path for the running back.
+Pistol Pete obtains a temporary power up whenenver he shoots four defenders.
+To activate the power up, hold down the right mouse button first and then click and hold the left mouse button as well.
+This will activate a temporary machine gun mode.

 To run the game from the source code: